philmander/inverted/README.md

 ###Instantiation
 A simple example of using the Inverted container to construct an instance of an  object.
 In this simple example the result is the eqivalent of using the new keyword. i.e. new MyObj();
-But no explicit type is referenced when actually getting the instance.
+But no explicit type is referenced when actually getting the instance using the container.

 ```javascript